Dégelis

-Toponymy

-Located on the banks of the Madawaska River (Saint John River), the city owes its name to a physical phenomenon: a zone of the river located in front the village, that never freezes.
+Located on the banks of the Madawaska River (Saint John River), the city owes its name to a physical phenomenon: a zone of the river located in front the city, that never freezes.
 A Dégelis, in Old French, means a zone on the water free of ice (which is the phenomenon observed in Dégelis), a local winter thaw (no apparent reason), meaning an opening in the ice during the seasonal thawing.

 The area corresponding to Dégelis is named Dégelé (English: thawed) in a report by Joseph Bouchette in 1815.
 The spelling at the time varies considerably.
 Clerical and administrative documents dating from 1858 to 1878 refer to the parish under the name Dégely, Ste.
 Rose Dégely, or (Sainte-Rose-du) Dégeli.
 Names "Sainte-Rose-du-Dégel" and "Dègelis" were also used for a period.